September 2018 - August 2019

-Module 1 - The Legal, Ethical and Conceptual Frameworks of Transitional Justice / Module 2 - Human Rights in Transitional Contexts / Module 3 - Institutional Reform and the Rule of Law / Module 4 - Transitional Justice, Development and Economic, Social and Cultural Rights / Module 5 - Criminal Justice and the Fight against Impunity
+Module 1 - The Legal, Ethical and Conceptual Frameworks of Transitional Justice / Module 2 - Human Rights and the Rule of Law in Transitional Contexts / Module 3 - Institutional Reform and the Rule of Law / Module 4 - Transformative Justice, Development and Economic, Social and Cultural Rights / Module 5 - Criminal Justice / Optional Courses

 What might ‘coming to terms with the past’ mean when societies emerge from civil wars or oppressive regimes?
 What does justice ‘in transition’ entail and how can it be achieved in such extraordinary circumstances?
 How can we meaningfully speak of reconciliation in such contexts?
 And what does international law prescribe with regard to these situations?
 This introductory course explores the legal and ethical frameworks of transitional justice.
 It also provides an introduction to the history and concept of transitional justice and to current debates revolving around the ‘what’, ‘how’ and ‘who’ of transitional processes.

 Accountability is a crucial concept in transitional justice.
 Yet, the focus tends to be on the accountability of individuals, in particular individual criminal responsibility, a relatively recent concept in international law.
 This course provides an introductory overview of international law principles relating to accountability for human rights atrocities more generally.
 It introduces students to the relevant sources, mechanisms and actors, as well as the limits to accountability under international law.
 In particular, it discusses the traditional state-centred regime of accountability and compares it with the more recent phenomena of individual criminal accountability, including the different scopes of the substantive standards governing the conduct of states and individuals.